FanDuel North Carolina promo code | Bet $5 get $200 in bonus bets | Goal.com US

 How to claim the FanDuel promo code

-It’s quick and easy to claim the FanDuel North Carolina promo and get $200 in bonus bets.
+It’s quick and easy to claim the FanDuel North Carolina new player bonus, and get $200 in bonus bets after wagering just $5.

-Follow these simple steps and you can have your account set up in minutes.

 - Read and understand the site’s terms and conditions

-- Make a deposit of at least $10 and bet $5 or more on any sports market
+- Make a $10 deposit, and bet $5 or more on a sports market

-- You then have seven days to wager the bonus bets before they expire
+- You then have seven days to use the bonus bets before they expire

 What can you use your FanDuel bonus on today?